 He adds, “Ensuring accessibility, encouraging early engagement, and fostering communication and trust with patients benefits all stakeholders and shows a dedication to inclusivity and patient outcomes.”

-Engagement, Trust, and Communication within the LGBTQ Community
+Engagement, Trust, and Communication within the LGBTQIA+ Community

 For Cedric Pulliam, Ph.D., a senior public health advisor at the Centers for Disease Control and Prevention — and a member of the black queer community — engagement, trust, and communication are essential to the entire clinical trial process.
 And community strategy groups are key to building this much-needed trust and engagement.